 Volume Limiting: 85 dB

-Portability and Foldability: Foldable, with hard protective case
+Portability and Foldability: Foldable, silicone carrying case

 JBL JR 460NC - Wireless Over-Ear Noise Cancelling Kids Headphones, Up to 30 Hours of Playtime and JBL Safe Sound - Blue